 New research that found the Earth has 657 more barrier islands than previously known has a Meredith College connection.

-Matthew Stutz, Meredith College assistant professor of geosciences since 2007, conducted this global survey with Orrin H. Pilkey, Duke University James B. Duke professor.
+Matthew Stutz, Meredith College assistant professor of geosciences since 2007, conducted this global survey with Orrin H. Pilkey, James B. Duke professor of geology at Duke University.
 The research, which was part of Stutz’s dissertation at Duke University, appears in the current issue of the Journal of Coastal Research.

 The project is “a one-time snapshot of the world’s barrier islands,” Stutz said.
 “Islands break up and move.
 These images don’t tell you the history of the barrier islands – that is the piece that is missing.”